Supported content profiles

 - You cannot delete the default content profile.
 To delete the current organization default profile, first set another content profile as the default.

 Genesys Cloud permits sending and receiving attachments up to 25 MB.
 The third-party messaging platform you are using can have different file size restrictions.
 The maximum file size a messaging platform allows can depend on the media type being attached.
 Refer to the third-party messaging platform documentation for allowed maximum file sizes.

 The Supported Content Profiles view displays the most common media types.
 If you want to add types not listed in this view, use the API.
 Supported content profiles can contain any valid media type string for inbound and outbound attachments.
 For more information about example media types, see Media Types on the Internet Assigned Numbers Authority (IANA) website.
 The API can also use strings with the asterisk (*) wildcard character, such as “image/*” to allow all image types or “*/*” to allow all media types.
 Caution: Allowing all media types increases your risk of receiving unwanted or malicious files.
-For more information about using the API, see API Resources for supported content in the Genesys Cloud Developer Center under Conversations > Messaging.
+For more information about using the API for supported content, see the messaging resources under the Conversations API resource list in the Genesys Cloud Developer Center.